aleksvp2017/simpleserver/README.md

 # simpleserver
-Simple Http server with routes and secure endpoitns using node and express
+Simple http server with routes using node and express